gale93/swebs/README.md

 * Listen on a port
 * Replay with the content of "resources" directory.
-* Echo the JSON stuff you send via websocket ( /socket is the channel )
+* Simulate a JSON api via websocket (eg. You ask for "thing" and he replay with the content of json/thing.json)

 ## Configs